 So it turns out that a company will not object to hiring someone who is willing to fit into their organization’s culture, even if they are not sufficient in their ability.
 What they are trying to say is that skills are acquired only through training but adaptability cannot be learned, it is the inherent nature of the individual.

 Employing people who are adaptable to the culture of the organization brings success by being productive.
 The job description would be a good fit for this national person.
 If success rates match the culture of a new employee’s company, the first year of work is high

 An employer is keen to know how well a candidate can fit into the corporate culture and who can predict change, respond to it, and make changes day by day.
-Each organization has its own work and corporate culture that is strategically important to their success.
+Each organization has its own work and corporate culture that is strategically important to its success.

 When the hiring process begins, the employer not only looks at the candidate’s skills and experience but also whether he or she will immerse themselves in the company culture.